Asphalt Mix Design

 - Increase the service life of your pavement by efficient asphalt mix design

 - Analyze your specifications to understand how they affect the quality you receive

-Participants will work on asphalt mix design suitable for different load and environmental conditions.
+Participants will work on asphalt mix designs suitable for different loads and environmental conditions.

 Who Should Attend:

 Designers and Field Management • Geotechnical and Materials Engineers• Project Managers • Maintenance Engineers • Technicians and Technologists • Contractors • Construction Inspectors • Technical Managers • Consultants and Municipal Engineers.

 - Role of Asphalt Mixes in Pavement Life

 - Asphalt Binder-SHRP Material Selection

 - Design Requirements for Marshall and Superpave Mixes

 - Specifications - Mixing, Tests, Paving and Compaction